ThinGuy/protec/ProTEC.md

 * Configures Firefox, Chrome, and Edge to enforce CAC-based authentication for secure web portals and DoD-specific websites.
 * Reduces phishing risks by ensuring only CAC-verified identities can access sensitive sites.

+### 4. SSH Authentication {#4-ssh-authentication}

+* Configures SSH to use the PKCS#11 module for certificate-based authentication.
+* Enables secure remote access using CAC without password entry.
+* Supports public key extraction for authorized_keys configuration on remote systems.

 ---

 ## Key Features {#key-features}